I-Feel-Like-I'm-Fixin'-to-Die: Release and reception

-The album was released in November 1967 and eventually peaked at #67 on Billboard in early 1968.
+The album was released in November 1967 and eventually peaked at No. 67 on Billboard in early 1968.
 Two singles were released in the wake of the album, neither of which charted.
 These include "Janis"/"Janis (instrumental)" and "Who Am I"/"Thursday".

 The original Rolling Stone review was favorable, as was its entry in the 1979 edition of The Rolling Stone Record Guide, where it was given four stars and deemed a worthy successor to the debut which demonstrated the group's maturation.
 By contrast, the original Billboard review declared it "isn't up to the group's par", while Richie Unterburger at AllMusic called it an inferior period piece compared to its predecessor but noted that besides containing the classic title track, "Who Am I?" and "Thursday" were touching psychedelic ballads.

 The title song faced a legal challenge from the estate of New Orleans jazz trombone pioneer Edward "Kid" Ory, whose daughter Babette claimed that McDonald had appropriated the melody for his song from Ory's classic "Muskrat Ramble" as recorded by Louis Armstrong & his Hot Five in 1926.
 A 2005 judgment upheld McDonald's copyright on the song, claiming that Ory had waited too long to make the claim.

 The 2013 digi-pack double disc set includes both stereo and mono versions of the album, the latter available for the first time since 1967.
 Bonus cuts include an unreleased alternate mix of the title track (minus sound effects) and an instrumental version of "Janis" (the original flip side to the single of the same name), both on the mono disc, and a deluxe 40-page booklet stuffed with rare photos and memorabilia.
 It also comes complete with a replica of The Fish Game, as included in original LPs.

 In 2017 Vanguard authorized the release of a quadruple vinyl box set with copies of the first two albums in both stereo and mono, with the mono version of the first album featuring the original rejected sleeve.